SignalK/signalk-js-client/README.md

   reconnect: true,
   autoConnect: false,
   notifications: false,
-  // Either "legacy", "self", "all", "none", or "subscription" (see below)
+  // Either "self", "all", "none", or null (see below)
-  // - "legacy" is used to support older server implementations that do not yet support the query string API on the stream endpoint (such as iKommunicate)
+  // - null: no behaviour is set for the delta stream, default behaviour is used.
+Use this option when connecting to older devices that don't support the subscription modifiers per query request.
+See https://signalk.org/specification/1.4.0/doc/subscription_protocol.html.
   // - "self" provides a stream of all local data of own vessel
   // - "all" provides a stream of all data for all vessels
   // - "none" provides no data over the stream
-  // - "subscription" - see below
   deltaStreamBehaviour: 'self'
 })